 Some software such as sales-i, is actually software as a service, meaning you subscribe and pay your fees for the CRM each year and not as an expensive ‘one off’.
-As a result, the software that you’re buying is not ‘static’ but is constantly evolving as the company that you are buying from want to make sure that you renew your contract.
+As a result, the software that you’re buying is not ‘static’ but is constantly evolving as the company that you are buying from wants to make sure that you renew your contract.

-This means that new features are constantly offered, and you get the best support etc.
+This means that new features are constantly offered, and you get the best support, etc.

 Did you know that CRM systems have even moved on now so that they offer business intelligence too?

-No longer are these systems just a place to store contact details and notes but they can also now link with your financial data to work for you and give you live data on what you’ve sold, what you haven’t sold, who’s stopped buying, who should be buying and who is buying one product but not it’s obvious cross-sell partner.
+No longer are these systems just a place to store contact details and notes but they can also now link with your financial data to work for you and give you live data on what you’ve sold, what you haven’t sold, who’s stopped buying, who should be buying and who is buying one product but not it’s obvious to cross-sell partner.

 sales-i is one such system, why not give it a try.